Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Classification of the radio background

 As noted above, in this work we employ standard astrophysical models (CMB background only) along with both excess radio background models (galactic and external).
 We train an ANN classifier to distinguish the type of radio background present in the signal.
-The test dataset consists of a total of 900 models, with 300 models from each category.
-To select the excess radio models for the test dataset, we follow this approach:
+The test data set consists of a total of 900 models, with 300 models from each category.
+To select the excess radio models for the test data set, we follow this approach: